zoopgoop/Notchy/README.md

 # Notchy

 A habit-tracking Android app built with Expo / React Native.
-Notchy is built around the idea that showing up consistently matters more than hitting a precise number every day — so the streak system rewards weekly check-in counts, not specific days, letting you log on whichever days suit you.
+Notchy was an app built to solve a personal problem, I wanted an app that rewards progress not just a flat yes no log.
+No habit tracking app I found rewarded both showing with a streak as well as hitting a target and reaching a goal.
+This app does both.

 ## Features